 Fixing a door threshold requires two people working together.
 Once the decision has been made about the door threshold (usually based on the fact the floor is left clear while the benefits of a threshold are still enjoyed) and the appropriate threshold obtained, fixing it is heavy work but quite simple.

-It is likely that the only tools you will need will be a screw driver or two.
+The only tools you will need will likely be a screwdriver or two.

-Present the threshold to the underside of the door and make sure that it does not restrict the movement of the door and that it is long enough for the bottom of the door but not too long to prevent the door from closing properly.
+Present the threshold to the underside of the door and make sure it does not restrict the movement of the door and is long enough for the bottom of the door but not too long to prevent the door from closing properly.

-The bottom edges of doors are seldom painted and you should check to ensure that the wood is still sound.
-A common problem with doors is that the bottom edge gets damp and starts to rot.
-If the door is sound and it is not painted it would be wise to paint it now.
+The bottom edges of doors are seldom painted, and you should check to ensure the wood is still sound.
+A common problem with doors is the bottom edge gets damp and starts to rot.
+If the door is sound and not painted, it would be wise to paint it now.

-Most door thresholds are fitted using short screws in pre-punched holes and none of these holes should be too close to the edge of the door so that they do not cause a split.
-The threshold should be fitted so that it is central on the door bottom.
+Most door thresholds are fitted using short screws in pre-punched holes, and none of these holes should be too close to the edge of the door, so they don't cause a split.
+It would help if you fit the threshold, so it's centered on the door bottom.

-Once the door is re-hung it should be tested to ensure that the threshold is not restricting its movement and is not preventing it from opening and closing properly.
+Once the door is re-hung, it should be tested to ensure the threshold is not restricting its movement and is not preventing it from opening and closing properly.

 Door thresholds leave a clear run and are especially useful if wheeled items regularly move through the door.
 They might be a little more difficult to fit but worth the effort.